-What is an Orthopedic Surgeon?
+What Is an Orthopedic Surgeon?

 An orthopedic surgeon is a medical doctor who specializes in the treatment of the musculoskeletal system.
 This system includes bones, joints, muscles, and any related painful conditions.

-What is an Arthroscopic Surgery?
+What Is an Arthroscopic Surgery?

 Arthroscopic surgery is a modern method of performing surgery inside the joint through very small incisions.
 The incisions are usually about a quarter of an inch in length with two or three incisions per joint necessary.

-What does the term Total Joint Replacement mean?
+What Does the Term Total Joint Replacement mean?

 Total joint replacement means replacing both sides of the weight-bearing surfaces of the affected joint.

 Do You Offer Translation Services?

-For patients who do not speak English we offer translation services in many languages.
+For patients who do not speak English, we offer translation services in many languages.
 For patients who are hearing impaired we also offer video interpreting services.

 We offer this service free of charge to our patients.
 We will not, however, pay for the services of any translators who you may bring with you to your appointment.

-What Should I bring to My Appointment?
+What Should I Bring to My Appointment?

-Referral form if required by your health insurance plan.
+- Referral form if required by your health insurance plan.

-List of all medications (both over the counter and prescription) including doses and how often you take them.
+- List of all medications (both over-the-counter and prescription) including doses and how often you take them.

-Any X-rays or MRIs that have been taken (not older than six months) for this condition only.
+- Any X-rays or MRIs that have been taken (not older than six months) for this condition only.

-Clinic notes or operative reports from your referring physician (that relate to the condition for which you are seeking medical consultation from our physician).
+- Clinic notes or operative reports from your referring physician (that relate to the condition for which you are seeking medical consultation from our physician).

-Driver’s License and/or government issued ID.
+- Driver’s License and/or government-issued ID.

-Should you have any general questions before your visit please feel free to contact us at (317) 875-9105 or (800) 888-HAND and we will be happy to assist you.
+Should you have any general questions before your visit please feel free to contact us at (317) 875-9105 or (800) 888-HAND, and we will be happy to assist you.

-How Do I Know if I Need a Referral for my Upcoming Visit?
+How Do I Know if I Need a Referral for My Upcoming Visit?

 You should refer to your primary care physician and insurance company for any needed referral information.
 Your insurance company representative can help you determine if a referral is needed and your family physician can generate the necessary paperwork to ensure your visit is pre-authorized.
 All referral arrangements should be completed before your first visit.

-What Happens if I need my Physician After Hours?
+What Happens if I Need My Physician After Hours?